 There is a required practicum component to this program.
 The College dictates the legal terms and conditions governing the practicum experience.

 Other required supplies

-Students will be required to purchase a Head Mounted Display (HMD).
+Students will be required to purchase a Head Mounted Display (HMD) and an an external USB 3.0 SSD hard disk drive.
 They should check with instructors for specific HMD requirements.

 Prior learning assessment (PLA)

 If you have experience working in this field of study, you may be eligible for prior learning assessment.

 Applicants who lack the required academic admission requirements can apply to the Academic Upgrading program to upgrade their academic skills.

 Upon successful completion of the program, students are awarded a certificate in Virtual and Augmented Reality.